jahnavi-ghelani/jjahnavi-website/_posts/2024-09-09-quote-confidence-is-a-choice.md

   - reminders
 ---

-<h1><i>"Confidence is a choice, not a symptom.
+<h1><i><p>"Confidence is a choice, not a symptom.
 The batter has already hit two home runs.
-When he gets up to bat for the third time, his confidence is running high...
+When he gets up to bat for the third time, his confidence is running high...  </p>

-It's easy to feel confident when we're on a roll, when the cards are going our way, or we're closing sales right and left.
-This symptomatic confidence, one built on a recent series of successes, isn't particularly difficult to accomplish or useful.
+<p>It's easy to feel confident when we're on a roll, when the cards are going our way, or we're closing sales right and left.
+This symptomatic confidence, one built on a recent series of successes, isn't particularly difficult to accomplish or useful.</p>

-Effective confidence comes from within, it's not the result of external events.
+<p>Effective confidence comes from within, it's not the result of external events.
 The confident salesperson is likely to close more sales.
 The confident violinist expresses more of the music.
-The confident leader points us to the places we want (and need) to go.
+The confident leader points us to the places we want (and need) to go.</p>

-You succeed because you've chosen to be confident.
-It's not really useful to require yourself to be successful before you're able to become confident."</i></h1>
+<p>You succeed because you've chosen to be confident.
+It's not really useful to require yourself to be successful before you're able to become confident."</p></i></h1>

 [Seth Godin](https://seths.blog/2014/03/confidence-is-a-choice-not-a-symptom/){:target="_blank"}